Balancing human resource use with the natural world

 My PhD research focussed on the global relationship between food and fauna.
 Growing food is essential for human well-being but is also one of the main drivers of the current biodiversity crisis.
 As land use increases rapidly in the coming decades due to human population growth, surging consumption and the growing importance of bioenergy, the question of how future land use change may affect global biodiversity patterns becomes increasingly important.

 This project investigated the relationship between food and fauna by, first, providing improved knowledge about the spatial concordance of the many facets of land-use intensity and biodiversity and thus highlighting regions that could pose a threat to biodiversity (Kehoe et al, 2015).
 Second, shedding new light on novel aspects of species-area relationships at a global scale, showing that land-use intensity indicators rival biomes in predicting broad scale patterns of species richness (Kehoe et al, 2016).
-Finally, assessing the biodiversity impact of alternative future agricultural pathways (Kehoe et al, 2017).
-My thesis is available online here.
+Finally, by assessing the biodiversity impact of alternative future agricultural pathways (Kehoe et al, 2017).
+My PhD thesis is available here.

 The project was funded by the Einstein Foundation and carried out in collaboration with Princeton University (US), the Potsdam Institute for Climate Impact Research (Germany), the Environmental Research Centre (UFZ) in Leipzig (Germany), and the University of Göttingen (Germany).